Tania Lacy: Short films

-Lacy went on to star in a number of short films such as Titsiana Booberini, which she also wrote.
+Lacy also went on to star in a number of short films such as Titsiana Booberini, which she also wrote.
 The film received much international acclaim, scoring the director, Robert Luketic, a three-picture deal.
 She also wrote and starred in Pussy Got Your Tongue? which won her the Nicole Kidman Best Actress award at Tropfest in 1997.
-Later that year she starred with Ben Mendlesohn in Tangerine Dream, winning the Best Actress Award at the Watch My Shorts Festival.
+Later that year she starred with Ben Mendelsohn in Tangerine Dream, winning the Best Actress Award at the Watch My Shorts Festival.

 In 2000, Lacy went to Los Angeles where she staged a one-woman show entitled Suburban Refugee - it did an extended run at Theatre Theater in Hollywood.
-It was during this time that Lacy met her now-husband, motion graphics designer Ole Sturm who was working on Mission: Impossible 2.
-They got married in the Hollywood Hills in November 2000.
+It was during this time that Lacy met her now-husband, Ole Sturm.

 Writing

-Since returning to Australia in 2001, Lacy staged another one-woman show at the Melbourne International Comedy Festival entitled Tania Lacy is Coo Coo Bananas but more recently Lacy has remained out of the spotlight, focusing instead on the development of various film and TV scripts for local production company, MoodyStreet Kids, amongst them her "Virtually Kitty" film and a TV series she has developed with Miho Suzuki Gollings.
+Since returning to Australia in 2001, Lacy staged another one-woman show at the Melbourne International Comedy Festival entitled Tania Lacy is Coo Coo Bananas, but more recently she has remained out of the spotlight, focusing instead on the development of various film and TV scripts for local production company, MoodyStreet Kids, amongst them her Virtually Kitty film and a TV series she has developed with Miho Suzuki Gollings.